Walk-off home run: Ultimate grand slam

 A walk-off grand slam that erases a three-run deficit is also called an ultimate grand slam.
-There have been 32 such instances documented in major league history – all taking place during the regular season, 16 of those coming with two outs.
-Of the 32 home runs, only Roberto Clemente's was hit inside the park, at spacious Forbes Field on July 25, 1956.
+There have been 35 such instances documented in major league history – all taking place during the regular season, 17 of those coming with two outs.
+Of the 35 home runs, only Roberto Clemente's was hit inside the park, at spacious Forbes Field on July 25, 1956.
 (Note: The source for this frequently cited factoid is Madison McEntire's 2006 book, Big League Trivia; Facts, Figures, Oddities, and Coincidences from our National Pastime.
 (Indeed, as late as July 23 of that year, two days prior to the home run's 50th anniversary, an eyewitness account written by Pittsburgh-based sportswriter John Steigerwald stated merely that it "may have been done only once in the history of baseball."
 [Emphasis added.])
 However, the claim, as it appears on page 53, and has since been repeated extensively, in print and online (i.e. "Clemente is the only player to end a game with an inside-the-park grand slam."), is actually qualified (along with most of the book's items) by McEntire in the book's introduction.
 "Unless stated otherwise, I used the year 1900 – the beginning of the modern baseball era – as the starting point for the items in this book.")
 Pirates manager/third base coach Bobby Bragan instructed him to stop at third, but Clemente "ran through the stop sign" to score the winning run.
 Del Crandall's September 11, 1955, Alan Trammell's June 21, 1988, and Chris Hoiles' May 17, 1996 grand slams occurred under the most dire situation possible: bases loaded, two outs, full count, bottom of the ninth inning, and down by three runs.

-The most recent ultimate grand slam was hit by Giancarlo Stanton on September 20, 2022, in the New York Yankees' 9–8 victory over the Pittsburgh Pirates.
+The most recent ultimate grand slam was hit by Kody Clemens on July 30, 2026, in the Minnesota Twins' 4-3 victory over the Kansas City Royals.